NeurIPS-Creative-AI/2024/README.md

 The final submission format will be a **3-minute video**.
 Some folks choose to use the video as an explainer video of their artwork with voiceover, whereas other people choose to just have the video showcase the artwork itself.
 Both approaches are welcome.

-To submit:  We invite authors to submit their original work.
+**To submit**:  We invite authors to submit their original work.
 An artwork submission requires the following:
 * The submission of art would should be an archive file.
 You can use common archive format like ``.zip``, ``.7z``, ``.tar``, ``.tar.gz``, ``.tar.bz2`` ``.tar.xz``.
 * The submission should with the following contents:
    1. 2-page max PDF submission, showing Title / Artist(s) / Year information, and consisting of the following two parts: